 Full Replacement Cost is often preferred to Actual Cash Value.
 Here’s why.
 Actual Cash Value is the value of the item at the time of the loss, after depreciation, using materials of like kind and quality to the extent practical.
 So, if you lost a 10-year-old TV, it’s likely that Actual Cash Value will not give you enough money to purchase a new one.
 Often, you’ll only receive a small fraction of what it would cost to replace the item.

-It’s important to note that your basic Condominium policy provides coverage for personal property only at Actual Cash Value.
+It’s important to note that your Renters policy provides coverage for personal property only at Actual Cash Value.

 Full Replacement Cost coverage may cost a little more, but it provides your best chance to replace what you’ve lost.
 Replacement Cost is what it will actually cost you to purchase new items to replace those lost items.
 As you can see, this is a very important consideration when purchasing insurance.

 This coverage provides protection against direct loss caused by water that backs up through sewers or drains or for water that overflows from a sump or related equipment.
 You can select from various amounts of protection.

 Golf Cart Physical Damage & Liability